thehottgame/theHoTTGameGuide/docs/source/1-fundamental-group/quest-2.rst

 Quest 2 - ``ℤ`` is a Set
 ****************************

+..
+   **** teaching we just teach them how to compute using J with some motivation
+   (how to think about it but not the motivation)
+   We will keep elaborations of this in 0-trinitarianism

 In the :ref:`previous quest<quest3LoopSpaceOfTheCircle>`
 we treated the loop space as the fundamental group of the circle.
 The reason for doing this is: